sergeylukichev/HotCity/README.md

 - External service to get the weather (ExternalWeatherGateway.java)
 - We throw a SomeCitiesNotFoundException when no cities are found and handle it with RestExceptionHandler.java
-- All beans are configured in ExternalWeatherGatewayConfig.java, which can be improved, since now it contains some other bean definitions, which are not relevant for the Gwateway.
+- All beans are configured in ExternalWeatherGatewayConfig.java, which can be improved, since now it contains some other bean definitions, which are not relevant for the Gateway.
 - Since external weather service is HTTPS, we disable some security checks in CustomRestTemplateCustomizer.java
 - We print each request/response to console, by intercepting in CustomClientHttpRequestInterceptor.java
-- The `telran.hotcities.clientmodel` package contains web model classes for servlet.
+- The `telran.hotcities.clientmodel` package contains web model classes for the servlet.

 ## TO DO